Candy Flower (Claytonia sibirica)

 • Flowers in open clusters of 1 to 3, each cluster with a small elliptical bract (a leaf extending from the base of the flower).
 Petals are 1/4 to 1/2 inch and white with pink pencil markings

 • Grows in moist places in forests, streambanks, along coast and to mid-elevations.
-At upper elevations, it grows in shaded swamps, seeps, and wet meadows
+At upper elevations, it grows in shaded swamps, seeps, and wet meadows, enjoys cool, shady habitats!

 • Is similar Claytonia cordifolia, which has no bracts below the inflorescence and has white flowers without pencil markings